How You Can Help End the Recession

 If you are an individual, we urge you to help end the recession and support your local businesses.
 Just send an email to your congressman and senators.
 See the contact information below.
 It will take you 15 minutes.

-We guarantee if 1,000 people from Lake email about their favorite local business needing help, we will get Washington D.C.’s attention.
+We guarantee if 1,000 people from Sumter email about their favorite local business needing help, we will get Washington D.C.’s attention.

 If you are a local chamber – this is your time.
 If the local chamber emails our U.S. senators asking for support for our hardest-hit local businesses, our senators will know about it.